State of Connecticut Home Follow Research on FacebookFollow CTDOL on InstagramFollow CTDOL on LinkedINFollow CTDOL on YouTube

 Labor Market Information - Consumer Price Index for All Urban Consumers (CPI-U)

-The Consumer Price Index for All Urban Consumers (CPI-U) increased 0.4 percent in March on a seasonally adjusted basis, the same increase as in February, the U.S. Bureau of Labor Statistics reported today.
-Over the last 12 months, the all items index increased 3.5 percent before seasonal adjustment.
+The Consumer Price Index for All Urban Consumers (CPI-U) was unchanged in May on a seasonally adjusted basis, after rising 0.3 percent in April, the U.S. Bureau of Labor Statistics reported today.
+Over the last 12 months, the all items index increased 3.3 percent before seasonal adjustment.

-The index for all items less food and energy rose 0.4 percent in March, as it did in each of the 2 preceding months.
-Indexes which increased in March include shelter, motor vehicle insurance, medical care, apparel, and personal care.
-The indexes for used cars and trucks, recreation, and new vehicles were among those that decreased over the month.
+The index for all items less food and energy rose 0.2 percent in May, after rising 0.3 percent the preceding month.
+Indexes which increased in May include shelter, medical care, used cars and trucks, and education.
+The indexes for airline fares, new vehicles, communication, recreation, and apparel were among those that decreased over the month.

-The all items index rose 3.5 percent for the 12 months ending March, a larger increase than the 3.2-percent increase for the 12 months ending February.
-The all items less food and energy index rose 3.8 percent over the last 12 months.
-The energy index increased 2.1 percent for the 12 months ending March, the first 12-month increase in that index since the period ending February 2023.
-The food index increased 2.2 percent over the last year.
+The all items index rose 3.3 percent for the 12 months ending May, a smaller increase than the 3.4-percent increase for the 12 months ending April.
+The all items less food and energy index rose 3.4 percent over the last 12 months.
+The energy index increased 3.7 percent for the 12 months ending May.
+The food index increased 2.1 percent over the last year.

 Download U.S. Consumer Price Index